nir/jupylet/docs/programmers_reference_guide/introduction.rst

 INTRODUCTION
 ============

-*Jupylet* is a Python library that lets you create 2D and 3D games, graphics, music and sound synthesizers, interactively in a Jupyter notebook.
+*Jupylet* is a Python library for programming 2D and 3D games, graphics, music and sound synthesizers, interactively in a Jupyter notebook.
 It is intended for three types of audiences: